erluko/netwatcher/README.md

 # Using NetWatcher

-Usage: netwatcher [-qd] [-f UTILITY ]
+Usage: netwatcher [-qd] [-EO] [-e|-o] [-f UTILITY ]
  -q: quiet mode
  -d: debug mode, stay in foreground
+ -E: close UTILITY's stderr
+ -O: close UTILITY's stdout
+ -e: redirect UTILITY's stdout to stderr
+ -o: redirect UTILITY's stderr to stdout

 NetWatcher will attempt to not execute UTILITY if it is already running, but will instead note that UTILITY should be run again if a